unyt-org/uix/docs/manual/04 Components.md

 }
 ```

-To allow for attributes to be handled in the template definition, it is reccomended to use a template generator by passing a callback function that returns JSX to the template decorator:
+To allow for attributes to be handled in the template definition, it is recommended to use a template generator by passing a callback function that returns JSX to the template decorator:

 ```tsx
 @template(({title}) =>